 Minnesota Power accounts for North Dakota investment tax credits based on long-standing regulatory precedents of stand-alone allocation methodology of accounting for income taxes.
 The stand-alone method provides that income taxes (and credits) are calculated as if Minnesota Power was the only entity included in ALLETE's consolidated federal and unitary state income tax returns.
 Minnesota Power has recorded a regulatory liability for North Dakota investment tax credits generated by its jurisdictional activity and expected to be realized in the future.
 North Dakota investment tax credits attributable to ALLETE's apportionment and income of ALLETE's other subsidiaries are included in the ALLETE consolidated group.
 The Minnesota Department of Commerce (Department) has inquired about our use of the North Dakota investment tax credits, taking the position that all North Dakota investment tax credits generated from the Bison Wind Energy Center should be credited to Minnesota Power ratepayers.
 The MPUC did not come to a decision on this issue in its order dated March 9, 2016, but requested that Minnesota Power provide further support on its position which was submitted on April 8, 2016.
+On April 22, 2016, the Department submitted additional comments restating its position that the tax credits should be credited to ratepayers.

-The amount of North Dakota investment tax credits recognized by ALLETE as of March 31, 2016, total approximately \$8 million, which represents the amount of North Dakota investment tax credits that the Department believes should be refunded to ratepayers.
+The amount of North Dakota investment tax credits recognized by ALLETE as of June 30, 2016, total approximately \$8 million, which represents the amount of North Dakota investment tax credits that the Department believes should be refunded to ratepayers.
 Minnesota Power will appropriately consider all avenues of appeal should an adverse decision be issued by the MPUC.